-Explosion on ship at Naval Base San Diego injures at least 18
+Explosion on ship at Naval Base San Diego injures at least 21

-SAN DIEGO — Eighteen people suffered minor injuries in an explosion and fire Sunday on board a ship at Naval Base San Diego, military officials said.
+SAN DIEGO — Twenty-one people suffered minor injuries in an explosion and fire Sunday on board a ship at Naval Base San Diego, military officials said.

 The blaze was reported shortly before 9 a.m. on USS Bonhomme Richard, said Mike Raney, a spokesman for Naval Surface Force, US Pacific Fleet.

-Eighteen people were hospitalized with “non-life threatening injuries,” Raney said in a brief statement.
-He didn’t have additional details.
+Seventeen sailors and four civilians were hospitalized with “non-life threatening injuries,” Raney said in a brief statement.
+He didn’t provide additional details.

 Previously officials said at least one person was treated for smoke inhalation.

 The cause of the fire was under investigation.
-It wasn’t immediately known where on the 840-foot (255-meter) amphibious assault vessel the blast and the fire occurred.
+It wasn’t immediately known where on the 840-foot amphibious assault vessel the blast and the fire occurred.

 The flames sent up a huge plume of dark smoke visible around San Diego.

-San Diego is the Bonhomme Richard’s home port and it was undergoing routine maintenance at the time of the fire.
+San Diego is the Bonhomme Richard’s home port, and it was undergoing routine maintenance at the time of the fire.

 About 160 sailors and officers were on board, Raney said – far fewer than the thousand typically on the ship when it’s on active duty.